frangrolemund/unum/.unum/doc/DESIGN.md

 * named .unum/config/manifest.umy (unum manifest YAML format)

-* Organized as a 'mapping' of files to file attribute maps.
-All filenames are expressed in relative directory notation from the top of the repo.
+* Organized as an _ordered_ 'mapping' of files to file attribute maps.
+All filenames are expressed in directory notation using POSIX format relative to top of the repo.

+* File mapping entries are organized in the file in order of build priority with the most fundamental dependencies first in the file and the highest level abstractions last.
+This naturally means the file with the main() function is necessarily always the last one.